 An egg shaped Tone-X foot switch was an included accessory with the Kensington Bass amp.
 When the foot switch was actuated, the Tone-X effect was effectively set to the maximum (or "10") setting, overriding the position set on the rotary Tone -X control.
 The foot switch plugged into a recessed jack mounted in the upper rear back panel.

 The Kensington had a simple "U" shaped cart chrome plated trolley cart with two wheels in the rear.
 One would tilt the amp back while holding the handle to roll the amp.
-A previous owner removed the trolley from the amplifier shown at left.

 My thanks to Les Haynie of Blue Moon Music in Fayetteville AR for allowing to to take photos of the Kensington amp in his inventory for the Vox Showroom.